-Under the Italian laws, there are not any specific rules or regulations in terms of litigation funding.
-Moreover, please note that Italian lawyers cannot enter into a "pactum de quota litis" with their clients (i.e., an agreement by which a client promises to his/her lawyer a portion of the proceeds should the case be successful).
+Under Italian law, there are no specific rules or regulations in terms of litigation funding.
+Moreover, please note that Italian lawyers cannot enter into a "pactum de quota litis" with their clients (i.e., an agreement by which a client promises to his/her lawyer a portion of the proceeds should the case be successful; and on the other hand, agreements between a lawyer and his/her client are admitted if they are based on the achievement of the goals, but with respect to the condition that the fees are proportional to the activity carried out).